-Each Sign Show artwork appears for two months on the main project billboard, located in rural Hatton (exit #144).
-When an artwork rotates off the main billboard, it moves for a second display period at a “satellite” location—different for each artwork—elsewhere along the interstate.
-Billboard vendor DDI Media assigns the satellite boards based on what’s available at the time, lending the project an element of chance and putting it in synch with the fluctuations of ad commerce.
+For the first two years, an agreement with billboard vendor DDI Media allowed project artworks to travel to different sites along the interstate.
+Each vinyl-printed image debuted for two months on the main Sign Show billboard, in rural Hatton (exit #144).
+Once an artwork was deinstalled, it moved to a second “satellite” billboard.
+DDI Media assigned the satellite boards—different locations for each artist—based on available space at the time, lending the project an element of chance and putting it in synch with the fluctuations of ad commerce.

-The potential meaning of the art shifts with its location, depending on the landscape, architecture, population, and surrounding billboard messages.
+The potential meaning of the art almost always intensified when it changed context, becoming more poetic or political in relationship with the terrain, architecture, and surrounding billboard messages.

-The I-70 Sign Show has received financial support from the University of Missouri, specifically the Reynolds Journalism Institute, the Missouri School of Journalism, the Mizzou Advantage Media of the Future initiative, and the Office of the Provost, with additional support from DDI Media.
-The project is made possible in part by a major grant from the National Endowment for the Humanities (NEH) in partnership with the Missouri Humanities Council and the Kinder Institute on Constitutional Democracy.
+During 2014-16, the Sign Show received financial support from the University of Missouri, specifically the Reynolds Journalism Institute, the Missouri School of Journalism, the Mizzou Advantage Media of the Future initiative, and the Office of the Provost, with additional support from DDI Media.
+The Ed Ruscha billboard was made possible in part by a major grant from the National Endowment for the Humanities (NEH) in partnership with the Missouri Humanities Council and the Kinder Institute on Constitutional Democracy.
 Any views, findings, conclusions, or recommendations expressed in Sign Show programming do not necessarily represent those of the NEH.